JorgeDC01/Social-Media-Analysis/README.md

 # Social Network Analysis 📝
-This repository contains materials and assignments for the Social Network Analysis (SNA) course.
 The content is divided into two main projects:

 ## 1. Community Detection and Analysis
 In this project, a meso-level analysis of a social network is conducted.
 Using a dataset of hashtags collected during the 2020 U.S. elections, tasks include: